fgasparro/EdgeDS-Docs/docs/EdgeDS_Installation.rst

 Certificates for browser support
 --------------------------------

+Depending on the particular web browser you use, it might or might not use the Edge Data Store security certificate.
-If your browser reports that the Edge data store site (https://localhost:5000) is not secure, you should follow the instructions in this section to supply a security certificate for your browser.
-The instructions here are specific to Chrome browsers; however, the procedure should be similar for most browsers.
+If your browser reports that the Edge data store site (https://localhost:5000) is not secure, try following the instructions in this section to supply a security certificate for your browser.

+The instructions here are specific to Chrome browsers; however, the procedure should be similar for most other browsers.

 1. With the Chrome browser open, click the Menu button (located next to the website address bar) then click ``Settings``.
    The Settings section opens in a new tab.